Abibubble/icecapades/README.md

 #### Returning Visitor Goals

-> High score feature

-* HOW THE SITE COMPLETES EACH GOAL

 > Varied gameplay with increasing difficulty

 * HOW THE SITE COMPLETES EACH GOAL

-#### Frequent Visitor Goals

-> Score board to compare other user's scores

-* HOW THE SITE COMPLETES EACH GOAL

-### Full Testing

-[Click here](assets/docs/testing.md) to view the full testing steps that were completed on every device and browser, and screenshots of testing.

 #### Desktop / Laptop